Get s-attributes.

 corpus.

-is a character providing several s-attributes, the method
+If argument s_attributes is a character providing several s-attributes, the method

-combinations of the s-attributes will be reported by the data.table
+combinations of the s-attributes will be reported by the data.table.

-is a call, the s_attributes
+If .Object is a call, the s_attributes-method will

 return a character vector with the s-attributes occurring in the call.
 This

-usage is relevant internally to implement the subset
+usage is relevant internally to implement the subset method to

-using non-standard evaluation.
+generate a subcorpus using non-standard evaluation.
 Usually it will

 not be relevant in an interactive session.